unibaseio/unibase-x402-bsc/README.md

 # X402 Tools on BSC - Powered by Unibase

+Unibase operates the inaugural **x402 facilitator** on BNB Chain, unlocking low-cost, high-throughput payments for AI agents and automated workflows.
+The facilitator verifies cryptographically signed payment payloads and settles them on-chain so resource servers can monetize protected routes.

 This repository packages an end-to-end example for executing an [`x402`](https://docs.unibase.com/x402) payment on Binance Smart Chain (BSC) using Wrapped USDC.
 It promotes the original standalone script into a reusable Python package with a CLI entry point so you can publish and consume it as a tool or integrate it into other agents.

+## Protocol Background

+### About x402
+The x402 payment protocol is HTTP-based.
+Resource servers declare payment requirements for specific routes, clients sign payment payloads with their private keys, and facilitators (such as this one) verify and settle the transfers on-chain.

+### About XUSD
+XUSD is an ERC-3009 compatible wrapped stablecoin for x402 payments on BNB Chain.
+Holders can wrap or unwrap to USDC on a 1:1 basis at any time, making it the canonical settlement asset for this facilitator.

+### Supported Assets
+- XUSD (`0xf3A3E4D9c163251124229Da6DC9C98D889647804`)
+- Other ERC-3009 compliant tokens

+> ℹ️ **Reminder:** Wrap your USDC on BSC into XUSD at [x402.unibase.com/xusd](https://www.x402.unibase.com/xusd) before initiating payments so the facilitator can approve and settle the transfer.

+### Facilitator Endpoint
+- Default `X402_FACILITATOR_URL`: `https://api.x402.unibase.com`

 ## Features
 - Loads payment configuration from environment variables (with optional `.env`).
 - Supports runtime overrides so agents can inject config without editing files.
+- Works with Wrapped USDC on BSC by settling through XUSD (ERC-3009).
 - Signs an ERC-3009 `TransferWithAuthorization` payload locally.
 - Verifies and settles the payment through the Unibase x402 facilitator.
 - Ships as an installable package exposing both a CLI and importable helpers.